Soon the city of Peoria shall have a fitting tribute to these forgotten citizens of Peoria, Illinois:

 Also, while some Peorians‘ remains were moved to Springdale Cemetery before the bulldozers came, those likely of lesser means were left with no stones to remember their lives in our region.

-Through the creation of the Freedom & Remembrance Memorial, the community will create a permanent memorial to these forebears, all located on one site at the corner of Griswold and Adams.
-Three Illinois State Historical Society markers have been cast and are ready to be placed on the site.
-Funding has been secured for a lighted flagpole, and the land has been acquired for the memorial.
-Hopefully installation will occur in the first half of 2023.
+Through the creation of the Freedom & Remembrance Memorial, the community has created a permanent memorial to these forebears, all located on one site at the corner of Griswold and Adams.

 We also hope that this place will eventually be the site of a true gateway to the city of Peoria, honoring our past and celebrating the ongoing fight for freedom today.